Zach-Pate/Become-App/README.md

 *   **Visual Snap Grid:** A faint grid of 10-minute increments provides a visual guide for event placement.
 *   **Live Time Indicator:** A horizontal bar, anchored to the left edge of the screen, shows the current time and updates every minute.
 The indicator has been styled for better visibility.
 *   **Intuitive, Real-Time Gestures:**
-    *   Drag an event vertically to move it to a different time.
-The time display on the tile updates in real-time as you drag.
+    *   **Long press and drag** an event vertically to move it to a different time.
+This prevents accidental drags while scrolling.
     *   Drag the top or bottom handles of an event to adjust its duration.
-    *   Long-press an event to edit or delete it.
+    *   **Long press without dragging** an event to open the edit view.
 *   **Advanced Gesture Handling:** The app now correctly differentiates between scrolling the timeline and dragging an event, preventing accidental edits and providing a smoother user experience.
 *   **Smooth Dragging:** Events now move and resize smoothly with your finger, without any jitter.
 The time display on the tile also updates in real-time.
 *   **Velocity-Based Snapping:** Events now snap to a 10-minute grid when dragged or resized.